mineral-ui/mineral-ui/docs/styling.md

 `element`: a React component _or_ a string representation of an HTML element

-`styles`: a function that accepts props and theme (from context) and returns an [object of style rules](https://github.com/threepointone/glamor/blob/master/docs/howto.md) _or_ a plain object of style rules
+`styles`: an [object of style rules](https://github.com/threepointone/glamor/blob/master/docs/howto.md) _or_ a function that accepts props, theme, and context and returns an object of style rules

 `options`: An object of optional configuration.
-Most common uses are setting a display name on your component, `{displayName: 'MyComponentName'}`, and declaring which props to forward on to the element, `{forwardProps: [href, customProp]}`.
-Please reference the options documented for the [`glamorous()` API](https://github.com/paypal/glamorous/#glamorous-api) for more details.
+A mix of Mineral UI and [Glamorous options](https://github.com/paypal/glamorous/#glamorous-api).
+Most common uses are setting a display name on your component, `{displayName: 'MyComponentName'}`, declaring which props to forward on to the element, `{forwardProps: [href, customProp]}`, and including a style reset `{ includeStyleReset: true }`.

 ##### Example Usage
 ```jsx